danwells96/ARISES/DocFiles/Testing.md

 Method: Since there is no real data present yet this is just testing that some plotting mechanism is working so simply look at the graph to observe the line<br/>
 Result: A blue line which at some point becomes a dotted red line to indicate prediction.
 It is worth noting that at this stage the prediction line takes over at an arbitrary point instead of the current time.<br/>
 <br/>
-Checking: Bi-focal Time travel<br/>
+Checking: Bifocal Time travel<br/>
-Method: Firstly, to check that it works trivially swipe back to the previous few days and confirm that the graph on the bi-focal, the food list and the exercise lists all change.
+Method: Firstly, to check that it works trivially swipe back to the previous few days and confirm that the graph on the bifocal, the food list and the exercise lists all change.
 To check it works properly take a screenshot of the app on one day and then on the next swipe back to that day and confirm that the lists and graph contain the actual correct information from this day.<br/>
 Result: The graph should change to show previous day's data and the food and exercise logs should change to show previous day's activities.<br/>
 <br/>
 Checking: Date Selection<br/>
-Method: Click on the date above the bi-focal display to trigger a date picker from which you can select any date and go straight there.
+Method: Click on the date above the bifocal display to trigger a date picker from which you can select any date and go straight there.
 Select one of these dates and trivially check that the graph, food and exercise logs change.
-Now go to a date by scrolling through the bi-focal and make a note of the content of the logs, then go to the same date using the data selector and check that they are the same.<br/>
+Now go to a date by scrolling through the bifocal and make a note of the content of the logs, then go to the same date using the data selector and check that they are the same.<br/>
 Result: It correctly takes you to the selected date with the graph and logs for that day.<br/>
 <br/>
 Checking: Food Entry (from scratch)<br/>
 Method: Enter a food name, time and amount of carbs, protein and fat and click add.
-Then Click on the it's cell to expand it and click on the newly appeared orange dot on the bi-focal display<br/>
+Then Click on the it's cell to expand it and click on the newly appeared orange dot on the bifocal display<br/>
 Result: The food should appear in the log with all information the same as what you entered.
 Clicking on the orange dot should produce a pop-up with accurate information in it.<br/>
 <br/>
 Checking: Exercise Tag<br/>